joshcanhelp/josh-to-11/content/md/post/160-a-great-facebook-page-for-a-boring-niche-or-unappealing-business.md

 **What?**
 ---------

 You’re starting off at a disadvantage: you want something, their attention.
-Problem is, everyone wants their attention and, as you’ve probably noticed as both a producer and a customer, it’s pretty frickin’ noisy out there.
+Problem is, everyone wants their attention and, as you’ve probably noticed as both a producer and a customer, it’s noisy out there.
 You’re breaking through the noise here and you’re not going to be able to do it by shouting louder or doing nothing.

 Let’s do a little thought experiment.
 Let’s say everyone you would want to ever connect with suddenly found themselves clicking “Like” on your page.
 You did it, social media hat trick, incredible.
 Wait … now what?